survivejs/react-book/manuscript/08_kanban_style.md

 ...
 ```

-Finally we make sure our application takes the new declarations in count.
+Finally we make sure our application takes the new declarations into account.
 You could argue that each component could deal with the import by itself but this is one way to go.
 It makes testing components easier as you don't have to worry about the import in other environments.

 If we use lazy loading for our components, it may make sense to move `require` on component level.
 The lazy loading machinery will be able to benefit from that.
 As a result the initial CSS your user has to load will be smaller.